Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 Key Players: Banks, Fintechs, and SaaS Providers

-The embedded finance ecosystem typically involves three key players:
+The embedded finance ecosystem typically involves three key players.

 Embedded Payments in SaaS Platforms

-Definition: What Are Embedded Payments?
+What Are Embedded Payments?

-Embedded payments are payment capabilities built natively into a software platform, allowing users to send or receive money without leaving the product.
+Following the same principles from above, these capabilities allow users to send or receive money without leaving the product.

 Think of a booking platform where service providers get paid directly through the app, or a B2B tool that lets companies pay invoices in a few clicks.
+The transactions are just a natural part of the workflow.

 Core Components of Embedded Payments